avelino/defer/README.md

 # defer

-Defers the execution of a function until the surrounding function returns
+Clojure(Script) defers the execution of a function until the surrounding function returns